 - College Placements and Employers require up-to-date CLEAR POLICE CLEARANCE (vulnerable sector screening)

-- Obtain the Police Clearance by the first week of your first semester
+- Obtain the Police Clearance by the end of the first semester

 - Clinical placements may be on day, afternoon or weekend shifts ANYWHERE within Ontario.